Ángelo Araos

-Ángelo Giovanni Araos Llanos (born 6 January 1997) is a Chilean professional footballer who plays as an attacking midfielder for Liga MX club Puebla.
+Ángelo Giovanni Araos Llanos (born 6 January 1997) is a Chilean professional footballer who plays as an attacking midfielder for Primera B club Unión Española.

 Club career

 Corinthians

 On July 31, 2018, Corinthians signed a one-year loan agreement with Araos with an automatic purchase clause of US$4 million at the end of the loan.

 Ponte Preta (loan)

 On 2 October 2019 Ponte Preta signed Araos on loan until the end of 2019 season.

 Atlético Goianiense

 After a stint on loan from Mexican club Necaxa in 2023, he renewed his contract with Atlético Goianiense on a two-year deal.

 Puebla

-In August 2025, Araos ended his contract with Atlético Goianiense an signed with Liga MX club Puebla.
+In August 2025, Araos ended his contract with Atlético Goianiense and signed with Liga MX club Puebla.

+Unión Española

+Back to Chile, Araos signed with Unión Española in the Liga de Ascenso on 5 August 2026.

 International career

 Araos made an appearance for Chile at under-20 level in the 2017 South American Championship.
 At under-23 level, Araos represented Chile in both the 2019 Toulon Tournament and the 2020 Pre-Olympic Tournament, in addition to a friendly match versus Brazil U23 on 9 September 2019.

 At senior level, he made his debut in a friendly match versus Poland on 8 June 2018.